-Knowing what you want out of a boat, where you’ll be using it and what you’ll be using it for is important before you begin to look for a boat.
+Knowing what you want out of a boat, where you’ll be using it, and what you’ll be using it for is important before you begin to look for a boat.
 Buying a boat that is too small or too big can bring with it a number of negative consequences.
 For instance, a boat that’s too big will involve more fuel consumption.
 On the other hand, a craft that’s too small runs the risk of not being used, since a boat that your family can’t fit on won’t be useful when it comes time for family outings.

 Another great article for powerboat purchasing comes from David Pascoe, writer for a website called Dockside Reports.

-It’s been said that the Internet has been largely responsible for creating better informed consumers.
+It’s been said that the Internet has been largely responsible for creating better-informed consumers.
 We agree.
-Nowhere else can information be rounded up and transmitted so rapidly and made available to such a wide audience.
-But it has also led to a higher level of wariness by first time boaters that have cruised the forums and have heard the horror stories of first time buyers who have gotten burned.
+Nowhere else can information be rounded up and transmitted so rapidly and made available to such a wide audience?
+But it has also led to a higher level of wariness by first-time boaters that have cruised the forums and have heard the horror stories of first-time buyers who have gotten burned.

 And also covers brands/manufacturers:

 Brands.
 When it comes to quality and separating the wheat from the chaff, this is not an easy task.
 Asking others is one way to get information.
-Try taking a trip to the local marina or launching ramp on Saturday and start asking questions.
+Try taking a trip to the local marina or launching a ramp on Saturday and start asking questions.
 But beware that most boat owners take boat ownership personally.
 Many are reluctant to admit that the boat they own is not all that it should be.
 If a guy says that his boat is the greatest thing on the water, he may not be giving you the whole story.
 Assuming he knows the whole story.
 Not many people are willing to admit to making a mistake.